 Thanks to the forward thinking of many people that image of Louisville has been erased and replaced with a truly amazing park.
 The way the bridge is lighted now really makes a statement about how beautiful this bridge is and how important it is to both Louisville and Jeffersonville.
 Now we have a wonderful park and can enjoy a view of the city that is simply amazing.
 The new lighting is capable of changing color and light patterns through programmed instructions.
 Not only that but there is also a sound system on the central sections that plays music which the lights are tied into and can change in time with the music.

-Click on the image to enlarge it in a separate window.
+Click on the image gallery to view these images in a larger light box slideshow.

 All the images in this post are three frame brackets sets of +2, 0 and -2 EV exposures that were merged into HDR images using NIK HDR Efex Pro 2.
 After merging them I then took the resulting HDR image into Adobe Camera Raw and Photoshop CS5 to finish processing it.
 I discovered that using this method really allowed me to show the way the light played across the bridge and filled the insides of many of the bridge girders.